 In that session, participants agreed that it is totally unacceptable that only 0.5% of international aid for gender equality goes directly to Southern women’s organisations.

-In response, Making Waves would like to share a draft set of feminist funding calls for action on more sustainable feminist funding that supports women- and girl-led organisations working on HIV.
+In response, Making Waves would like to share a draft set of calls for action on more sustainable feminist funding that supports women- and girl-led organisations working on HIV.
 We’d love to get your feedback on them.